codefriar/sfdx-scan-pull-request/README.md

 # sfdx-scan-pull-request

-Runs sfdx-scanner on a pull request or individual commit and generates in-line comments with the findings.
+Runs Salesforce Code Analyzer (v5) on a pull request or individual commit and generates in-line comments with the findings.

 ![Example](images/sfdx-scan-pull-request.png)